-- 1. The expansion joint is functioning as designed.
-Molded Rubber panels are secure and have no defects.
-Defects are superficial and have no effect on the structural capacity of the joint.
-The adjacent deck or header is sound. - 2.
+- The expansion joint is functioning as designed.
+Joint may not be perfect with signs of leakage.
+The adjacent deck or header is sound.
+Molded Rubber panels are secure and have no defects. - 2.
 Skewed joint length at each location with "D" spalls or patches present in the header or in the deck within one foot either side of the joint.
 Some of the bolts may be broken but they represent less than 10 percent of the total for that panel. - 3.
 Skewed joint length at each location where more than 10 percent of the bolts in a panel are missing, loose, or broken.
 As a guideline, more than 25 percent of the joint length has spalls or patches in the deck or headers adjacent to the seal.